 - Mobile devices should only have a specific Wi-Fi Protected Access created for mobile devices.
 And making your mobile app work offline will help you do that without the threat of data loss.

 - Use role-based access.

-And don’t forget that patient portals have great potential and improve interaction between care providers and patients, and cut down the unnecessary costs while helping to improve patient outcomes.
-The development of HIPAA compliant mobile app, compliant storage, and compliant web solutions means that healthcare providers can take advantage of the benefits of new technology without running the risks.
+And don’t forget that patient portals have great potential and improve the interaction between care providers and patients, and cut down the unnecessary costs while helping to improve patient outcomes.
+The development of HIPAA compliant mobile app, compliant storage, and compliant medical web application solutions means that healthcare providers can take advantage of the benefits of new technology without running the risks.

 The Implications of HIPAA to Healthcare Organizations and Patients

 The implications of HIPAA to patients are that their healthcare information is treated more sensitively and can be accessed more quickly by their healthcare providers.
 Electronically stored health information is now better protected than paper records ever were, and healthcare organizations that have implemented mechanisms to comply with HIPAA regulations are witnessing an improved efficiency.
 This manifests as a higher standard of healthcare.